monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 ---

 #### Intersectionality Consideration

-Standard adversarial approaches often train an adversary to predict a single protected attribute.
-However, discrimination may occur at **intersections of multiple identities** (for example, gender and race).

 To address intersectional bias, adversarial architectures can be extended by:

-- predicting **combinations of protected attributes**
+- Predicting **combinations of protected attributes**
-- using **multi-task adversaries** that predict multiple protected attributes simultaneously
+- Using **multi-task adversaries** that predict multiple protected attributes simultaneously
-- applying hierarchical adversarial structures that monitor both individual attributes and their intersections
+- Applying hierarchical adversarial structures that monitor both individual attributes and their intersections

 These extensions help ensure that fairness protections apply to **all demographic subgroups**, including intersectional groups that may otherwise remain undetected.

 ---